Art&Craft - Deco&Design - Crafting ideas

 photo: arvindesign.info

-What treatments are applied to be as water resistant as possible
+What treatments to make them as water-resistant as possible

-Water protection can be achieved in two ways, by uleiere and through lacquering.
-Beforehand the wood must be sanded very well so that the surface is very smooth and the absorption controlled.
+Water protection can be done in two ways, by uleiere and by varnishing.
+The wood must first be sanded very well so that the surface is very smooth and the absorption controlled.
 For oiling it is recommended to use mineral oil.
 It is also used to finish wooden bowls or choppers used in the kitchen.
-It can also be used natural oilsbut only for sinks used in the bathroom and only if they do not contain substances harmful to the body.
-Apply several coats, with time to absorb and dry, so that the wood is very well protected.
+You can also use natural oils, but only for bathroom sinks and only if they do not contain substances harmful to the body.
+Apply several coats, with absorption and drying time, so that the wood is very well protected.
 The application is done both outside and inside the sink so that there is no possibility of water getting into the wood.
 The drain hole is also oiled even if that is where the drain will be fitted.
-Apply oil until the wood is saturated and no longer absorbs.
-Wipe off the excess and allow to dry for a few days before use.
-An oiled wooden sink needs to be maintained.
+Apply oil until the wood is saturated and no longer absorbing.
+Wipe off excess and allow to dry for a few days before use.
+An oiled wooden sink should be maintained.
 Water will "wash" the oil off the surface over time, so it needs to be refreshed.
 Depending on how often and intensively it is used, the sink should be re-oiled every 3-6 months.
-It should be mounted on a stand so that there is no possibility of it sitting permanently in water.
-Over time, oil will be washed into that area and mould is likely to develop.
+It should be mounted on a stand so that there is no possibility of it standing in water permanently.
+Over time, in that area, oil will be washed away and mold is likely to develop.

 wooden sink